stanislawidzior/LAT2025/README.md

 [ ] Add Swagger for documentation\
 [ ] Look for improvements\
 [ ] Create sample JSON inputs\
-[ ] Think of improvements for types in Services
+[ ] Think of improvements for types in Services\
+[ ] Change Delete box dto to not expose assigned event [ ] Change Json properties\
+[ ] Add Exception handler for internal server error, maybe global for currencies error\
+[ ] Add Eception handler for invalid Json request\
+[ ] Change errorResponse to have error type and message

 # PERSISTENCE LAYER
 to do: